 The Great Depression: Stock Market Crash of 1929

-The official start of the Great Depression was the stock market crash on ‘Black Tuesday’, October 29, 1929.
+The official start of the Great Depression was the stock market crash on ‘Black Tuesday,’ October 29, 1929.
 Again, wild speculation during the ‘roaring twenties’ was a contributing factor to this collapse.
-Unemployment was already growing leading up to the panic, but stock prices continued to grow.
-In addition, many companies were less than honest with their investors about their financials during the time leading up to the crash.
+Unemployment was already growing before the panic, but stock prices continued to rise.
+In addition, many companies were less than honest with their investors about their financials during the time leading into the crash.

 Later in 1930, the U.S. began experiencing bank runs due to this crisis, which led to a massive wave of bank failures.
 The first of those bank runs was experienced in Nashville, Tennessee, which triggered a wave of runs across the Southeast.
 The U.S. financial system saw more bank runs in 1931 and 1932.